bspeco/VAPinCOVID19/README.md

 # scRNAseq
 Secondary_Bacterial_Ingest_QC_Clustering.ipynb: This jupyter notebook can be used to reproduce cell clustering for single cell RNAseq.
+DE_Analysis_SecondaryBacterial.ipynb: This jupyter notebook can be used to reproduce differential expression analysis for single cell RNAseq.

 # Microbiota
 COMET_Microbiome_Final.ipynb: This jupyter notebook can be used to calculate Alpha and Beta Diversity with Bacteria and Fungi.